klux21/limitless_times/README.txt

 even partially public domain software!
 For this it's a very good idea to care about the license conditions.

+But now it's time for some limitless times, don't you agree?

 Kind regards,